 Seek and receive advice via your HR Business Partner or Advisor on the overseas working request.

 Identify and authorise funding and complete the Overseas Working Review Form (Part A: HoD Review Section).
 You will need to identify and secure the funding for this additional cost from your budget and authorise its use for this cost.
 Email the Overseas Working Review Form along with the completed Overseas Working Questionnaire to the Staff Immigration Team for Immigration Review.
 If approved by the Staff Immigration Team in principle, the request will proceed to the Payroll & Social Security Review Stage and subsequent referral to AAB (our Global Mobility Service Provider) for specialist advice and cost assessment.

 Approve (or reject) the overseas working request based on the AAB Assessment Report.
 Once approved, you will need to confirm the arrangements to the staff member concerned with advice and support from HR, where required, which will include a variation to contract for the staff member.

 It is the responsibility of all University employees (both existing staff and appointees) to inform their line manager and Head of Department if they are in a situation where they cannot return to the UK to work or are requesting to work outside of the UK.
 They must request agreement to work overseas for a temporary / fixed period before they commence working in this way.
 Overseas working will require specific agreement from the University and a variation to contract before they are able to undertake it.

 Responsibilities of the Overseas Working Group

-It is the responsibility of the Overseas Working Group ("OWG") to advise the University, Heads of Department, managers and staff about the risks and costs of working overseas and where and how this arrangement can be legally applied, taking legal and professional advice where required.
-OWG will consider all requests made by Heads of Department to work overseas.
+It is the responsibility of the OWG to advise the University, Heads of Department, line managers and staff about the risks and costs of working overseas and where and how this arrangement can be legally applied, taking legal and professional advice where required.
+OWG will consider all requests made by line managers and Heads of Department to work overseas.